core-wg/core-responses/draft-bormann-core-responses.md

 phantom request to any endpoint, if that suits the reader's mental model.)

-Responses can only be sent for up to the deployment's leisure time plus the application's timeout (in proxy situations, this needs to be communicated explicitly in the Multicast-Signaling option of
+Responses can only be sent for up to the deployment's Leisure time (see {{RFC7252}} Section 8.2) plus the application's timeout (in proxy situations, this needs to be communicated explicitly in the Multicast-Signaling option of
 {{?I-D.tiloca-core-groupcomm-proxy}}).